surniaulula/wpsso/readme.txt

 * And even includes an option to hide the preview of all Pro settings and features. ;-)

-* Optional Free add-ons for WPSSO Core:
+* Optional Free add-ons (non-standard / specialized features) for WPSSO Core:

 	* [WPSSO Mobile App Meta](https://wordpress.org/plugins/wpsso-am/) to manage mobile App information.
 	* [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) to manage multiple Organizations.